 1) Open the Facebook app and go to the More tab.

-2) Tap on the Help and Support button.
+2) Tap on Help & Support and pick Report a Problem.

 That’s all there is to reporting a problem with Facebook; hopefully you hear back from them soon!